aimclub/blocksnet/README.rst

-The library also provides tools for working with the information city model, which allows one: to assess urban network metrics such as connectivity and centrality, to calculate service type provision based on regulatory requirements, to obtain optimal requirements for master planning of territories.
+The library also provides tools for working with the information city model, which allows one: to assess urban network metrics such as connectivity and centrality, to calculate service type provision based on regulatory requirements and to obtain optimal requirements for master planning of territories.

 .. description-end